input-output-hk/marlowe-doc/docs/tutorials/marlowe-plutus.md

 compiles Haskell code into serialized Plutus Core code, to create a Cardano *validator script* that ensures the correct execution of the contract.
-This form of implementation relies on the extensions to the UTxO model that are described in [this paper](https://iohk.io/research/papers/#functional-blockchain-contracts).
+This form of implementation relies on the extensions to the UTXO model that are described in [this paper](https://iohk.io/research/papers/#functional-blockchain-contracts).

 Marlowe contract execution on the blockchain consists of a chain of